Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

   - Service Address
   - Client ID
   - Client Secret
+- **Concurrent sessions** in HelloID set to a **maximum of 2**!
+Exceeding this limit may result in timeout errors, as the Zenya SCIM API supports only a specific number of requests per minute.

 ## Introduction
 For this connector we have the option to create and manage Zenya user accounts and groups.

 ### SCIM based API
 SCIM stands for _System for Cross-domain Identity Management_.
 It is an open standard protocol that simplifies the management of user identities and related information across different systems and domains.
 For more information, please see: http://www.simplecloud.info

 The HelloID connector uses the API endpoints listed in the table below.